This low calorie, nutrient dense fruit comes with a host of health benefits.

 This is because it contains substances that inhibit cytochrome P450, an enzyme your body uses to metabolize certain medications.

-If you eat grapefruit while taking these medications, your body may not be able to break them down, which could cause an overdose and other adverse effects (44).
+If you eat grapefruit while taking these medications, your body may not be able to break them down.
+This could cause an overdose and other adverse effects (

 If you have particularly sensitive teeth, you may need to avoid acidic fruits.
 However, there are some things you can do to preserve your tooth enamel while still enjoying grapefruit:

 - Never suck on grapefruit or other acidic fruits, and avoid putting them directly against your teeth.

 - Rinse your mouth with water after eating the fruit and wait 30 minutes to brush your teeth.

 - Eat cheese with the fruit.
 This helps neutralize the acidity in your mouth and increase saliva production.

 If you take certain medications or have sensitive teeth, you may need to limit your grapefruit intake or avoid it altogether.

 Grapefruit is one of the healthiest fruits on the planet.
 It’s rich in important vitamins, minerals, and antioxidants.